 Brock Benson ’16 graduated from Hope College with a Bachelor of Science degree in engineering with a concentration in mechanical engineering.
-He started at Gentex Corporation in Zeeland, MI during the summer of 2016 as a Production Support Engineer working on the Full Display Mirror production line.
+He started his career at Gentex Corporation in Zeeland, MI during the summer of 2016 as a Production Support Engineer working on the Full Display Mirror production line.
 He then became a Production Process Technician in the Microelectronics Assembly area in late 2016 where he remained until he became a Prototype Engineer in the fall of 2018.
+After moving to California, Brock joined Siemens Mobility as a Projects Control Engineer.

-As a prototype engineer, Brock works in the final assembly and electronic assembly production areas.
-He interacts with production engineers on continuous improvement and mechanical engineers on design projects.
-He designs fixtures, maintains equipment, and manages resources so that customer orders are filled in a controlled manner.
+As a prototype engineer at Gentex, Brock worked in the final assembly and electronic assembly production areas.
+He interacted with production engineers on continuous improvement and mechanical engineers on design projects.
+He designed fixtures, maintained equipment, and managed resources so that customer orders were filled in a controlled manner.
 He has contributed to Gentex’s Smart Lighting and Full-Display Mirror applications.
-The following are excerpts from a recent correspondence with Brock.
+The following are excerpts from a correspondence with Brock about his time at Gentex before he accepted his role at Siemens Mobility.

 What do you find most exciting or interesting about the work that you do?